Daniel-KM/Omeka-S-module-BlockPlus/README.md

 #### External content

-Similar to media with html, but to display an external asset that is not a resource neither an asset file, so currently not manageable inside Omeka.
-It may be used to display a html text with a video on the home page.
+Similar to media or asset, but to display an external asset that is not a resource neither an asset file, so currently not manageable inside Omeka.
+With a block of html in a group of blocks, it may be used to display a html text with a video on the home page.

 #### Heading